QianXu1998/adv-net2021/FAQ.md

 ### How can we implement queuing?

-Unfortunately, the implementation of queues in the `bmv2` software switch are... unreliable (it's an under-statement).
+Unfortunately, the implementation of multiple queues in the `bmv2` software switch are... unreliable (it's an under-statement).
 Therefore, we have disabled them in the project, such that you don't run into problems that have nothing to do with your own configuration.

 > That's not great, we know, but there is not much we can do about it...

 There is one alternative you can use to implement some queuing logic in your network nonetheless: you can send traffic to the controller, and implement buffer management and queuing there (if you find it to be worth it since this might further increase delay on packets).

+### Can we use queueing metadata in the switch?

+The `bmv2` p4 model exposes queueing metadata such as `enq_qdepth`, `deq_timedelta` and `deq_qdepth`, but they contain essentially useless values in our project and you should not rely on them for your solution.

+We use linux `tc` to rate limit the links (i.e 10 Mbps) and add some delay.
+This happens after the packet leaves the switch -- which means that all congestion and buffering happens _outside_ of the switch, and the switch queue never contains more than a single packet.
+Thus, the queueing metadata does not provide you with any useful information about the actual congestion on a link.

 ### Why do UDP flows seem to randomly lose a few packets?